marcosmol204/askii/README.md

 *As a user I can log-in
 *As a user I can refresh tokens
 *As a user I can log-out
-*As a user I can register
+*As a user I can create a new account
 -- API
 Questions
 *As a user I can ask a question (also anonymously).